FIRE CAPTAIN RYAN J. MITCHELL'S FIRST RESPONDER

 Fire Captain Ryan J. Mitchell’s First Responders Behavioral Health Support Program

-Dr. Deanna L. Lewis stands as a trailblazer in public health and an esteemed former firefighter who shattered barriers by becoming the first woman firefighter in the history of the Tucson Fire Department (TFD) in 1984 and TFD Firefighter of the Year in 1990.
-With two decades of dedicated service, her journey has been defined by an unwavering commitment to service, primary prevention, and harm reduction.
+Dr. Deanna L. Lewis is a trailblazer in public health and a former firefighter who made history as the first woman in the Tucson Fire Department (TFD) in 1984, earning Firefighter of the Year in 1990.
+With over 20 years of service, she is committed to primary prevention and harm reduction.

-A graduate of Stanford University's physician assistant program, Deanna has served as a compassionate physician assistant for over two decades in both Arizona and California.
-Her six-year service as a U.S. Navy Reserve Hospital Corpsman and her humanitarian relief work at the U.S./Mexico Border are attestations of her dedication to public health and emergency response.
+A Stanford-trained physician assistant, Deanna has over two decades of experience in Arizona and California, alongside six years as a U.S. Navy Reserve Hospital Corpsman and humanitarian relief work at the U.S./Mexico Border.

-As an advisory council member with Fire Captain Ryan J. Mitchell’s First Responders Behavioral Health Support Program, Dr. Lewis continues her mission to passionately support and advocate for the well-being of those who selflessly serve our communities.
+She holds an MBA from the University of Arizona and a Doctor of Public Health degree, focusing on improving health outcomes and first responders' mental well-being.
+As an advisory council member for Fire Captain Ryan J. Mitchell’s First Responders Behavioral Health Support Program, Dr. Lewis continues to advocate for those who serve our communities.

 William Mitchell, (Father of Ryan J. Mitchell)